-- Pupils arrive at Robert Bakewell well below their peers due to the challenges of the local demographic. - · After receiving highly skilled, and effective provision, they leave EYFS slightly below their peers - Through a whole school approach to a new Systematic, Synthetic Phonics Programme (Little Wandle), they are above their peers with phonics at the end of year 1. - At the end of Key Stage 1 pupils are largely inline (or slightly above) their peers nationally, which is helped through smooth transitions in mixed year groups, keep up not catch-up approach throughout, and extra adult supports where needed. - The impact of a radically changed bespoke curriculum takes approximately 3 years to be seen, however already all measure by year 6 are improved from the school's data in 2019 in all areas.
-More intervention and the use of the School Led Tutoring is needed to ensure pupils are secondary ready in all core areas combined.
+- Pupils arrive at Robert Bakewell well below their peers due to the challenges of the local demographic. - After receiving highly skilled, and effective provision, they leave EYFS slightly below their peers - Through a whole school approach to a Systematic, Synthetic Phonics Programme (Little Wandle), they are inline with their peers in phonics at the end of year 1. - At the end of Key Stage 1 pupils are largely inline (or slightly below) their peers nationally. - The impact of a radically changed bespoke curriculum takes approximately 3 years to be seen, however already all measures by year 6 are improved from the school's data in 2019 and 2022 in most areas.